4amGodvzx/uav_search/to_do.md

     - (Done)Getting images from airsim is too slow
     - (not so necessary)Improve the efficiency of map updating
     - (Done)Maybe a smaller SAM model
-8. Multi Environment training
+8. (Done)Multi Environment training
 9. (Done)The problem of uav_pose updating
 10. (Done)Get the ground truth dataset of the map
 11. Curriculum learning
-12. (Warning)Set the timeout time of airsim api in test code
+12. Warning: Set the timeout time of airsim api in test code
+13. (Done)Warning: Logical error in exploration map updating
+14. Warning: The error in trace_rays_vectorized()
+15. Warning: The uav prefers to get more attraction reward rather than reach the target quickly
+16. Warning: The attraction reward scale is different in different maps
+17. More training logs
+18. EvalCallBack()

 # The Policies
 1. Map input: Relative location (Alt: absolute location)